THE BEGINNINGS (2011-2014)

 CHRODIS will contribute to advancing work in these key areas.

 Read the JA-CHRODIS press release for the EU Chronic Disease Summit here.

 Reflection Process on Chronic Diseases

-The EU Council Conclusions on innovative approaches for chronic diseases (December 2010), invited EU countries and the European Commission to initiate and lead a reflection process on chronic diseases, in order to identify ways to optimise the response to chronic diseases and the cooperation between EU countries.
+The EU Council Conclusions on innovative approaches for chronic diseases (December 2010), invited EU countries and the European Commission to initiate and lead a reflection process on chronic diseases, in order to identify ways to optimise the response to chronic diseases and cooperation between EU countries.
 The work undertaken was summarised in a Final Report on the Reflection Process on Chronic Diseases (September 2013).

 CHRODIS as well as the EU Chronic Disease Summit are follow-ups to this process.